14 Ways to Use a PBMT Laser

 5.1.
 Palpation & Therapy

 Similar to trigger point therapy, we have heard from several doctors that the secret to great laser therapy is palpation.
-In this process, the practitioner tests and examins the body to find areas that need attention.
+In this process, the practitioner tests and examines the body to find areas that need attention.
 This can include range of motion assessment, muscle strength testing, special tests, joint mobility assessment, and neurological assessments.
-Problem areas may also exibit redness, heat, and swelling.
-This data is used to deturmine the weaknesses in the health of the patient, the laser can then be used to add energy to any weak or painful area.
+Problem areas may also exhibit redness, heat, and swelling.
+This data is used to determine the weaknesses in the health of the patient, the laser can then be used to add energy to any weak or painful area.

 6. Dual Treatment Densities

 When an area like an ACL becomes damaged, the entire surround area typically becomes inflamed.
 It is the best practice to get a high photon density in the damaged area AND a lower density in the surrounding activated area.
 This theory is that you are treating both the problem (higher dosage) and the symptoms (lower dosage).
 This can also provide superior outcomes if the patient is misdiagnosed and the real problem is not clearly defined because they are at least getting some energy in the area of the root cause.